microlancer/useless/README.md

 * A screen can be text, form, or a list of items

 That's pretty much it.
 No fancy widgets.
 No 60 fps animations.
 No "WebView" nonsense.
 No bridges or canvases.
 Just multiple platforms from a single codebase.

+## Usage

+First, clone the repo.

+Next, build the app by running `make`.

+When the app is done building, it will have generated 3 apps for you in 3 different folders: iOS, Android, and PWA (web).

+Compile the iOS app, compile the Android app, and deploy the web app.

+You're done.

+If you need to change something, such as the menu, etc. you can view the application source under the `src` directory.
+The files in the `lib` directory contain the Useless code generation tools.